brostrend/linux.brostrend.com/p1l/index.md

 nav_exclude: true
 ---

-# P1L Ethernet adapter
+# P1L PCIe Ethernet adapter

-The [P1L 2.5 Gigabit Ethernet PCIe Network Interface Card](https://www.brostrend.com/products/p1l) works out of the box in all Linux distributions that have **at least kernel 5.9**, which was released in Oct 2020, or any later kernel.
+The [P1L 2.5Gbps PCIe Ethernet Network Interface Card](https://www.brostrend.com/products/p1l) works out of the box in all Linux distributions that have **at least kernel 5.9**, which was released in Oct 2020, or any later kernel.
 This includes for example Ubuntu 20.04+, Debian 11+,